ptasker/petetasker.com/content/blog/wordpress-to-gatsby/wordpress-to-gatsby.md

 tag: []
 ---

-Like a lot of people, my personal website at petetasker.com was a WordPress site.
+For a long time, my personal website was a built on WordPress.
 I've worked with WordPress a bunch in my career and felt like it was a good balance of functionality and flexibility.
 But lately, I've thought about ditching it all and switching over to a static site.
 I personally love writing in Markdown, and the new WordPress editor relegated Markdown writing to a second class citizen.
 So I figured now was the time to switch over to something else entirely different, something like [Gatsby](https://www.gatsbyjs.org/).

-Gatsby is a static site generator, if you're not familiar, that allows your write your templates in React and uses NodeJS under the hood to compile your site.
-I enjoyed building the new site: creating templates, configuring the GraphQL queries and getting back into traditional web development.
+Gatsby is a static site generator, if you're not familiar, that allows you write your templates in React and uses NodeJS under the hood to compile your site.
+I enjoyed building my new site: creating templates, configuring the GraphQL queries and getting back into traditional web development.

  At work, I've written about using WordPress as data source on [the SpinupWP blog](https://spinupwp.com/gatsby-headless-wordpress/), and I wanted to know what it would be like to switch from WordPress to a Markdown based blog.